dendronhq/dendron-site/vault/dendron.contribute.dev.md

 Leave a comment in the issue if you decide to work on it.
 Issues that are being worked on will be assigned to a person already.

-Remember that you are always welcome to ask for help inside the [#dev discord channel](https://link.dendron.so/discord).
+Remember that you are always welcome to ask for help inside the [#dev Discord channel](https://link.dendron.so/discord).

 ## VS Code Extension Development